sjmikler/pytorch-symbolic/docs/advanced_topics.md

 By default, it displays underlying tensor shape.

 > **Tip:** consider using `try: ... except: ...` in your `node_text_func`.
-> There are many data types a node can have underneath, so the chances are you
+> There are many data types a node can have underneath, so the chances are that you will
 > get an `AttributeError` otherwise.

 Be careful!
 Drawing utility is designed to display simple graphs